efigb/master/README.md

 **3. Variant Annotation** `variant_annotation`

  This section contains the code to run VEP: split the variant tables into chromosome files, the code to writte a [QMap](https://github.com/bbglab/qmap) jobs file to parallelize jobs and the final QMap files.

+## Conda environment:
+ `tfm_environment.yml`: This is the main conda environment used in this project in all jupiter notebooks as kernel.
+ Some analysis include other conda environments which can be found in the according directory.

 **4. Variant Filtering** `variant_filtering`